 The only topical drug that is approved to treat AGA in women is Topical minoxidil.
 Its efficacy has been proven in placebo-controlled, double-blind studies with the help of hair counts and hair weights as the primary endpoints.
 Women aged between 22 - 41 who used a 2 % Minoxidil solution experienced higher hair count and an increase in hair weight, compared to those that were applied a placebo in 16 weeks.
 Clinical perception of improved scalp coverage may take up to 6 – 12 months.
 This solution needs to be applied at least twice a day to dry scalp.

 Finasteride is an inhibitor of type II 5x-reductase and is contraindicated in women who may become or may be pregnant because these could cause trouble to the external genitalia in the male fetus.
 It did not work for postmenopausal women in a study that was controlled by a placebo.

-Women are disappointed with thinning hair and their hair needs to be evaluated and managed and also need some reassurance that they can safely use cosmetics that will make their hair look more fuller.
+Women are disappointed with thinning hair and their hair needs to be evaluated and managed and also need some reassurance that they can safely use cosmetics that will make their female pattern baldness hairstyles look more fuller.

 Cash TF, Price VH, Savin RC, Psychological effects of androgenetic alopecia on women.
 Comparisons with balding men and with female control subjects.
 J Am Acad Dermatol 29:568-575, 1993

 Dallob AL, Sadick NS, Unger W, et al: The effect of Finasteride, a 5x-reductase, inhibitor, on scalp skin testosterone and dihydrotestosterone concentrations in patients with male pattern baldness.
 J Clin Endocrinol Metab 79:703-706, 1994

 Frieden IJ, Price VH: Androgenetic alopecia.
 In: Theirs BH, Dobson RL (eds).
 Pathogenesis of Skin Disease.
 New York: Churchill Livingstone, 1986: p 41-55

 Hamilton JB: Patterned loss of hair in man: Types and incidence.
 Ann N Y Acad Sci 53:708-728, 1951